beholdenkey/provider-jellyfin/README.md

 # provider-jellyfin

+> [!CAUTION]
+> This is a work in progress and is not yet ready for use.

 `upjet-provider-template` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/crossplane/upjet) code generation tools and exposes XRM-conformant managed resources for the